Generalizable Motion Planning via Operator Learning: Learned operator value functions as neural heuristics

-We evaluate the impact of our PNO heuristic for motion planning on $1024\times1024$ Moving AI lab city maps.
-For planning, we use the $A^\ast$ algorithm with our PNO estimated value function as the heuristic.
-In Table \ref{tab:heuristicMain}, we see that the PNO heuristic with erosion achieves nearly optimal paths while expanding $33\%$ fewer nodes compared to the Euclidean norm heuristic.
-Furthermore, the value of the eroded heuristic is clear as without erosion, our PNO heuristic generates sub-optimal paths.
-The effect of erosion is further analyzed in Appendix \ref{appendix:heuristicexperiment}.
-Lastly, in Fig.~\ref{fig:erosion}, we highlight an example of planning where the PNO heuristic yields a similar path as the Euclidean norm despite expanding fewer nodes.
+To ensure we do not significantly underestimate the value function, we combine our heuristic with the Euclidean norm via $h(\bm{x}) = \max \{ \| \bm{x} - \bm{g} \|, \hat{\Psi}(\tilde{c}(\bm{x}))\}$ while preserving $\epsilon$-consistency.
+We evaluate the impact of our PNO heuristic on the Moving AI lab city maps.
+For planning, we use $A^\ast$ with our PNO estimated value function as the heuristic.
+In Table \ref{tab:heuristicMain}, we see that the PNO heuristic with erosion achieves near optimal paths while expanding $33\%$ fewer nodes compared to the Euclidean norm heuristic.
+Furthermore, note that without erosion, the PNO heuristic generates sub-optimal paths (Ablation study in Appendix \ref{appendix:heuristicexperiment}).
+Lastly, in Fig.~\ref{fig:erosion}, we highlight a single example of planning where the PNO heuristic yields an optimal path while expanding fewer nodes.